bug400/pyilper/GALLERY.md

 Features:
 * The virtual device tabs can be undocked from the main application and used as independent floating windows (see above)
-* The GUI settings like font sizes can be configured individually for each device
+* The GUI settings, like font sizes, can be configured individually for each device
-* The local configuration of the devices is fast and easy accessible by cascading menus
+* The local configuration of the devices is fast and easily accessible by cascading menus

 Drive
 -----
 ![pyilper](https://github.com/bug400/pyilper/raw/master/img/pyilper_drive.png)

 Features:
-* Emulates a HP82161A tape drive, a HP9114B drive (filbert only) or a HDRIVE1 device with medium sizes up to 16 MB
+* Emulates a HP82161A tape drive, a HP9114B drive (filbert only), or a HDRIVE1 device with medium sizes up to 16 MB
-* Self updating directory listing
+* Self-updating directory listing
 * File management functions (load external file, export to external file, rename, purge, view)
 * Medium management functions (initialize, label, pack)